PenTest-duck/SBT-Hilltop-CTF/Password Cracking/Jumbled - Writeup/README.md

 Multiple password cracking tools support this function but in our case, we will use Hashcat.

 Before performing a rule-based attack using Hashcat, a rules file must be created, containing all of the modifications to the original word from the wordlist.
+Therefore, the rules file includes 256 rules (for each hex digit combination) and a simple Python script can be used to generate all of the rules.

 ```
 line = "$@ sa4 sb6 se3 sg9 si1 so0 ss5 st7 sz2"